 A revolutionary soldier kneeling to be blessed;

-In the first stanza of ‘The Municipal Gallery Revisited’the speaker begins by broadly describing what he sees around him.
-Without the title, the variety of images which bombard the reader in this first stanza might seem quite confusing.
+In the first stanza of ‘The Municipal Gallery Revisited,’ the speaker begins by broadly describing what he sees around him.
+Without the title, the variety of images that bombard the reader in this first stanza might seem quite confusing.
 But, with the title, a reader is made aware that these are images, and pieces of history, that belong in a specific museum.
 The museum is in Ireland, and therefore the history depicted in the paintings is Irish.
 In fact, the speaker says that the paintings depict thirty years of Irish history.

 The last historical figure mentioned in this section of the poem is Kevin O’Higgins.
 As stated above, he was a politician who served as Minister for Justice.
 He is depicted in the gallery, wearing a “countenance” that spoke to his inner being.
-The speaker believes that he is questioning his soul, and that it is in incapable of remorse or rest.
+The speaker believes that he is questioning his soul and that it is incapable of remorse or rest.

 An Abbot or Archbishop with an upraised hand

 Blessing the Tricolour.
 ‘This is not,’ I say,

 ‘The dead Ireland of my youth, but an Ireland

 Before a woman’s portrait suddenly I stand,